f5/f5-cla/SECURITY.md

 ## Latest Versions

-We advise users to run or update to the most recent release of this project.
-Older versions of this project may not have all enhancements and/or bug fixes applied to them.
+We advise users to update to the most recent version of this CLA workflow and agreement.
+Older versions of either may lead to unforeseen consequences.

 ## Reporting a Vulnerability